lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 # Dependency Injection with Provide and Inject

+The completed source code for this section, including the exercises, can be found in `examples/provide-inject`.

+______

 In this section we discuss a pair of functions, provide and inject.
 These facilitate *dependency injection* in Vue.
 This feature was available in Vue 2.
-In Vue 2, it was common to attach global variables to ths Vue prototype and access them via the `this.$`.
+In Vue 2, it was common to attach global variables to this Vue prototype and access them via the `this.$`.
 A common example of this is `this.$router` or `this.$store`.
 As such, `provide` and `inject` were not as common used.
 With Vue 3 and the Composition API discouraging mutating the global Vue prototype, dependency injection with `provide` and `inject` is more common.

 Instead of providing a toy example, we will see a real use case by building a simple store (like Vuex) and making it available via a `useStore` composable.
 This will use `provide` and `inject` under the hood.
 There are other ways to implement a `useStore` hook.
 We will see why `provide` and `inject` are better.